marcelo-nd/nasalSynComsPkg/README.md

 # nasalSynComsPkg

-Tools for analyzing nasal synthetic community (SynCom) sequencing and metabolomics data.
+Tools for analyzing nasal synthetic community (SynCom) sequencing and metabolomics data for the "Human Nasal Microbiome Synthetic Communities" paper.

 This package provides a collection of functions to import, clean, align, analyze, and visualize nasal SynCom datasets, including feature tables, metadata, clustering results, and downstream